Punktum-dk/sb-service-specification/README.md

 - Has a lifespan of 14 days
 - Can be replaced with a new code
 - Can be deleted, meaning the authorisation is retracted

+An authorization token can be generated/issued for transfer to another registrar, where the receiving registrar via the token has the authorization to perform the operation.

+The authorization token has to be communicated out of band.

+The token has the format: `<role>-<operation>-<unique token>`

+An example: `REG-TRANSFER-098f6bcd4621d373cade4e832627b4f6`

+- The authorization is generated/issued by a registrar (`REG`, for registrar)
+- The authorization is for a transfer operation (`TRANSFER`)
+- and finally a unique key

+Since an authorization could also be issue by the registrant, that example would resemble the following: `OWN-TRANSFER-098f6bcd4621d373cade4e832627b4f6`

+- The authorization is generated/issued by a registrant (`OWN`, for registrant/_owner_)
+- The authorization is for a transfer operation (`TRANSFER`)
+- and finally a unique key

 <a id="change-name-servers-as-registrant"></a>